LucaMawyin/slop-watch/README.md

 These factors will eventually be combined into a **Slop Score**.

-A higher Slop Score means a game is predicted to be worse.
+A higher Slop Score means a game is predicted to be more "sloppy" based on the characteristics that define a poor quality matchup.
+It does **not necessarily mean the game will be boring or not worth watching**.

-Different sports may use different factors when determining slop.
-What makes an awful NBA game isn't necessarily what makes an awful baseball, hockey, or soccer game.
+**Watchability is a related but separate consideration**.
+A game can have a high Slop Score while still being entertaining, and a game with a low Slop Score is not necessarily guaranteed to be enjoyable.

 ## Calendar Integration